 Let us know what type of professional you're looking for, your budget, deadline, and any other requirements you may have!

 Choose a professional or post your own request.

 Browse through our online directory of professionals and find someone who matches your needs perfectly, or post your own request if you don't see anything that fits!

 A database is a structured database that contains data collected through electronic means.
 Small databases are usually held by a file system, whereas big databases are hosted in computer cluster systems/cloud.
-The designing of databases includes formal techniques and practical considerations, including data modeling and efficient database representation.
+The designing of databases includes formal techniques of import and export facilities and practical considerations, including data modeling and efficient database representation.
 A database system is software designed and developed to interface to end-users, applications, and databases in an effective manner.

 The database development process can be broken into five stages listed below.

 1-Defining the business requirement: The first step of writing any software project is to write down what should be done (the requirements) and how it will benefit the customer (the scope).
 For a database, this usually involves interviewing the customer or users.
 This stage should be completed before any other work is done.

 2-Creating the architecture: After you've defined the project scope, you must document your design so that others understand how your application operates at a high level.
 This document also helps developers understand how their pieces fit into the big picture.
 An important part of any good architecture is having modular subprojects that are as independent as possible from other projects.
 By breaking up your application into separate modules, you can understand each module individually instead of understanding the application as a whole at first.

 3-Developing components: Once an architecture has been developed, it's time to start developing the executable (and runnable) pieces of your project.
 This doesn't involve too much change from other kinds of projects because it's mostly just programming; however, keep in mind that the design should be flexible enough to accommodate future changes if necessary.